armbrustlab/MarPRISM/README.md

 14. **Filter predictions based on replicate consistency:**
     - Exclude phototrophy and heterotrophy predictions that are evenly split between replicate metatranscriptomes for the same species bin.
-    - For non-diel samples, we excluded instances where ≥25% of trophic predictions across replicates for one species bin fall into phototrophy and heterotrophy categories.
+    - For non-diel samples, we excluded instances where >25% of trophic predictions across replicates for one species bin fell into phototrophy and heterotrophy categories.
+    - For diel samples, we excluded instances where >25% of trophic predictions across samples and timepoints in a day for one species bin fell into phototrophy and heterotrophy             categories.

 15. **Prioritize replicate-supported predictions:**
     - When interpreting results, put more trust in trophic predictions when multiple replicates give you the same trophic mode prediction.

-### Example application of MarPRISM to marine metatranscriptomes:
+## **Example application of MarPRISM to marine metatranscriptomes**

-We ran MarPRISM on processed metatranscriptomes collected across the North Pacific Ocean: from surface and euphotic depths, across the diel cycle, and onboard nutrient amendment incubations.
+We ran MarPRISM on processed metatranscriptomes collected across the North Pacific Ocean:
+   - Surface
+   - Euphotic depths
+   - Diel cycle
+   - Onboard nutrient amendment incubations.

 Most of these metatranscriptomes came from the Gradients (G) cruises.

 G1-G3 surface, ALOHA diel, and G3 diel metatranscriptomes were processed for the [North Pacific Gene Catalog](https://www.nature.com/articles/s41597-024-04005-5).

 Estimated counts outputted by `kallisto` were converted to transcripts per million using the above methods.
-Transcripts per million for each set of samples can be found [here](https://zenodo.org/uploads/14519070).
+   - Transcripts per million for each set of samples can be found [here](https://zenodo.org/uploads/14519070).

 #### Datasets:
 - **G1PA.tpm_counts.csv** (G1 surface transect)
 - **G2PA.tpm_counts.csv** (G2 surface transect)
 - **G3PA.tpm_counts.csv** (G3 surface transect)